QuantEcon/lecture-python-advanced.myst/_sources/black_litterman.md

 $$

-is a robustness parameter when it is $+\infty$, there is no scope for the minimizing agent to distort the distribution, so no robustness to alternative distributions is acquired As $\theta$ is lowered, more robustness is achieved.
+is a robustness parameter when it is $+\infty$, there is no scope for the minimizing agent to distort the distribution, so no robustness to alternative distributions is acquired.

+As $\theta$ is lowered, more robustness is achieved.

 **Note:** The ${\sf T}$ operator is sometimes called a